 The Peruvian root vegetable has an abundance of health benefits, and can easily be incorporated into the diet.

 What gives Maca its superpowers?
 Well, the fact that it’s an adaptogen, meaning it adapts to the body’s needs.

 Historically, the Maca plant was used for fertility and strength, as it is believed that the Inca imperial warriors consumed Maca to prepare for battle.
-Presently, due to its vast health benefits, Maca has gained in popularity the last few years.
+Presently, due to its vast health benefits, the Maca superfood has gained in popularity in the last few years.